postgrespro/pg_wait_sampling/README.md

 Introduction
 ------------

-PostgreSQL 9.6+ provides an information about current wait event of particular process.
+PostgreSQL provides information about current wait event of particular process.
 However, in order to gather descriptive statistics of server behavior user have to sample current wait event multiple times.
 `pg_wait_sampling` is an extension for collecting sampling statistics of wait